 Dr. Hughes has a B.A. in education from Earlham College, M.Ed. from Colorado State University, and her Ph.D. in sociology from Colorado State University.
 Blanche and her husband, Wayne, have four children and two granddaughters.

-Dr. Pam Jackson serves as the Interim Vice President for External Relations.
-This division oversees Marketing, Public Relations, Creative Services, Social and Digital Media, Internal Communications and Web Communications.
-External Relations provides central marketing, media and community relations, design, photography, Web, and digital social media to build a strong, compelling, and effective brand position for the entire university and its units.
-Within the Division of External Relations, she has previously served as Assistant Vice President for University Communications, as well as Director of Internal Communications.
+Dr. Pam Jackson serves as the Interim Vice President for University Communications.
+This division oversees Marketing, Public Relations, Creative Services, Social and Digital Media, Internal Communications and Web Services.
+University Communications provides central marketing, media and community relations, design, photography, Web, and digital social media to build a strong, compelling, and effective brand position for the entire university and its units.
+Within the Division of University Communications, she has previously served as Assistant Vice President for University Communications, as well as Director of Internal Communications.

 Dr. Jackson previously served as Director of Communications for the Bohemian Foundation and Bohemian Companies, and was an Assistant Professor in the CSU Department of Journalism & Media Communication.
 Her academic research focused on media democracy in a market economy, and electronic media regulation and policy.
 In addition, she has worked as a TV news producer and assistant producer in Denver, San Francisco, St. Louis and Champaign-Urbana.
 She also worked in public television at WTTW-TV in Chicago.
 Dr. Jackson has an MS in Technical Communication and a Ph.D. in Economics from Colorado State University.
 She holds fellowships from the Reynolds National Center for Business Journalism, Indiana University Freedom Forum, and Colorado Colloquium on Media Ethics and Economics.